Buy tickets online to visit Milan Cathedral (Duomo di Milano) and the roof terraces of the largest Gothic church in the world.

 The magnificent exterior of Milan Cathedral (Duomo di Milano, or locally Domm de Milan) with more than 2000 sculptures may be enjoyed for free but everything else at the Duomo is charged for.
-Information inside the church and on the roof is virtually non-existing making it sensible to either book a guided tour, an audioguide, or take a good guidebook.
+Information inside the church and on the roof is virtually non-existent making it sensible to either book a guided tour, an audioguide, or take a good guidebook.

-All tickets are currently with time-slot reservations but queues still form at the security checkpoints and delays may occur at busy times, as the number of visitors allowed into the church at any given time is restricted.
-Guided tours use separate skip-the-line entrances to ensure quick admission.
-More expensive fast-track lift passes and tickets have shorter queues for the elevator to the roof terraces and direct entrance into the Duomo.
+All Milan cathedral tickets are currently with time-slot reservations but queues still form at the security checkpoints and delays may occur at busy times, as the number of visitors allowed into the church at any given time is restricted. the best time to visit is early morning.

-Access points for all sights are from outside the church and are usually as follows: general admission to the Duomo from the west, roof terraces by stairs from the meeting of the north transept and nave, roof terraces by lift (north transept and choir), and fast-track lift from the south choir (also used by many guided tours).
-Tickets are best bought online or from the ticket shop directly across from the south transept (and in front of the Duomo Museum).
+Access points for all Duomo di Milano sights are from outside the church and are usually as follows: general admission to the Duomo from the west (Piazza del Duomo side), rooftop terraces by stairs from the meeting of the north transept and nave, rooftop access by lift (north transept and choir), and fast-track elevator from the south choir (also used by many guided tours).
+Milan Duomo tickets are best bought online but any leftover tickets are sold daily at the ticket shop directly across from the south transept (and in front of the Duomo Museum).
 Admission to the archaeological area is from inside the church near the western doors.

 Buying Tickets for Individual Travelers to Milan Cathedral

-- Cathedral — the interior of the main church only and only sold on Wednesday when the museum is closed.
-(Buy Tickets Online / Book a Guided Tour).
+• Cathedral (Duomo) β€” the interior of the main church only.
+This is the cheapest entrance ticket but is only sold on Wednesday when the museum is closed (saves only €1).

-- Duomo+Museum — the interior of the church and the cathedral museum (cheapest ticket on any day but Wednesday when the museum is closed).
+• Duomo+Museum — the interior of the church and the cathedral museum (cheapest entrance ticket on any day but Wednesday).

-- Culture Pass — the interior of the church, the archaeological area, and the Duomo Museum.
+• Culture Pass β€” the interior of the church, the archaeological area, and the Duomo Museum.

-- Duomo and Terraces by Lift — access to the roof terraces by elevator (but usually stairs going down), the interior of the church, and the Duomo Museum.
-A Fast Track ticket has shorter queues and direct admission into the church afterward.
+• Duomo and Terraces by Lift — access to the roof terraces by elevator (but usually stairs going down), the interior of the church, and the Duomo Museum.
+A Fast-Track ticket has shorter queues and direct admission into the church afterward.

-- Duomo Pass Lift — access to the roof terraces by elevator (usually stairs going down), the interior of the church, the archaeological area, and the Duomo Museum (Book a Guided Tour).
-A Fast Track Pass has shorter queues and direct admission into the church afterward.
+• Duomo Pass Lift β€” access to the roof terraces by elevator (usually stairs going down), the interior of the church, the archaeological area, and the Duomo Museum.
+A Fast Track Pass has shorter queues and direct admission into the church afterward but sometimes a guided tour offering similar benefits is cheaper.

-- Roof Terraces — Access on foot — visit the roof only via stairs and no admission to the church.
+• Rooftop Terraces (Stairs) β€” Access on foot β€” visit the roof only via stairs (250) and no admission to the church.

-- Roof Terraces — Access by lift — visit the roof only by elevator (but usually descending via stairs) and no admission to the church.
+• Rooftop Terraces (Lift) β€” Access by lift β€” visit the roof only by elevator (but usually descending via stairs) and no admission to the church.

 Other Duomo Combination Tickets:

-- Duomo Museum — entry to the Duomo Museum and Church of San Gottardo.
-(San Gottardo is included in all tickets to the Duomo Museum but it is some distance away and a low priority for most foreign visitors.)
+• Duomo Museum β€” entry to the Duomo Museum and Church of San Gottardo.
+(The Church of St Gottardo is included in all tickets to the Duomo Museum but it is some distance away and a low priority for most foreign visitors.)

 Milan Cathedral Exterior